When Everything Starts to Feel Like Effort

 I just knew I was getting through the days, telling myself to get on with it, assuming this was simply how life felt.

-Only later could I see that something deeper had been asking for attention.
+Only later could I see that something wasn’t working in the way I’d thought.

 When coping became the goal